saucecontrol/PhotoSauce/src/NativeCodecs/Libjxl/readme.md

 This MagicScaler plugin wraps the [libjxl](https://github.com/libjxl/libjxl) reference [JPEG XL](https://jpeg.org/jpegxl/) codec.

-*IMPORTANT: Version 0.6.1 of `libjxl` is a preview release and is not fully stable.
-Some combinations of encoder settings may lead to access violations, infinte loops, or other catastrophic failures.
-Use with caution.*
+*IMPORTANT: Version 0.7.0 of `libjxl` is a preview release and may not be fully stable.
+Use the encoder with caution.*

 Requirements
 ------------

 A compatible `libjxl` binary must be present for this plugin to function.
-For convenience, the NuGet package includes native binaries for Windows 10+ (x86, x64, and ARM64) and Ubuntu 20.04 (x64 and ARM64).
+For convenience, the NuGet package includes native binaries for Windows (x86, x64, and ARM64) and Linux (glibc x64 and ARM64).

 Usage
 -----